trevritchie/JazzFlow/README.txt

 JazzFlow leverages the intergenerational knowledge of composers to transform old compositions into new harmonies.
-Starting with a single input piece, JazzFlow outputs 32 unique variations.For the modern composer, this saves time for experimentation.
+Starting with a single input piece, JazzFlow outputs 32 unique variations.
+For the modern composer, this saves time for experimentation.
 Also, the rich, oftenunexpected harmonies produced may provide inspiration.

-This program takes MIDI files, diatonically transposes the pieces through scales, and writes new MIDI files.
+This program takes MIDI files, diatonically transposes the pieces through Barry Harris' scales of chords, and writes new MIDI files.

 Written using JythonMusic